w-mcilhagga/single-file-python-module/README.md

 ## 2. Distributing it without PyPI.

-To distribute your module, you just need to host it on github (like `mymodule` is) and tell people to install it from a URL.
+To distribute your module, you just need to host it on github (or similar) and tell people to install it from a URL.
 If you want to install `mymodule` from **this** repository, the command is:
 ```
 py -m pip install git+https://github.com/w-mcilhagga/single-file-python-module.git
 ```
 For your own module, just replace the `w-mcilhagga/single-file-python-module` with the repo you want.

+If you aren't using github, I assume you can figure out the right command for whatever repo you are using.

 ## Dependencies.

 What if your single file python module imports some package outside of the standard library, and maybe needs a specific python version?
 Then you need to change your `setup.py` to  include this information.
 For example, if you need python version 3.10 or later, and say, the [wikipedia](https://pypi.org/project/wikipedia/) package, then your `setup.py` file should look like this:

 ```python